Mohammad Saber Rohparwar

-Mohammad Saber Rohparwar (محمد صابر روح پرور) is an Afghan retired footballer.
+Mohammad Saber Rohparwar (محمد صابر روح پرور) is an Afghan former footballer who played as a striker.
 He was the captain of the Afghanistan national team until 1980.
 He has been Afghanistan's most successful football player, scoring 25 goals as a footballer in his national team.

+Club career

+Rohparwar represented Hindukush Kabul F.C. at domestic level, scoring almost 200 goals for his club.

+International career

+Rohparwar represented Afghanistan for 10 years, scoring 25 goals during his stint with the national team.
+He was the captain of the national team until 1980 when the Soviet Union invaded the country.
+He also scored the lone goal against rivals Pakistan during the Afghanistan Republic Day Festival Cup in 1976, scoring the winning goal on a corner kick minutes before game's end.

+Coaching career

-Furthermore, he was the coach of the Kaur club.
+He was the coach of the Kaur club.
 During his time as a coach he trained players such as Najib Kohyar.

+Personal life

+Rohparwar graduated with a degree in Agricultural economics from the Kabul University.

 In 1980, during the Soviet invasion and two years after the communist war, he fled to Hamburg in Germany and founded a taxi business.
 He then created a local Afghan football club called Ariana SV which he is currently a chairman.

 His son Rohollah Rohparwar is also a footballer.